Vaidehi-05/Insectra/README.md

 ## About📝⭐<br>

-Insects play a critical role in agriculture, ecology, and public health — but they are also responsible for massive crop losses every year.
-Traditional monitoring methods rely on manual inspection or image-based models that break down in real-world conditions.<br>
+Insects play a critical role in agriculture, ecology, and public health — yet they are also responsible for up to 40% global crop loss annually.
+Traditional insect monitoring systems rely heavily on manual inspection or image-based models, both of which fail under real-world conditions such as low light, occlusion, camouflage, and nocturnal activity. <br>
 This project explores acoustic insect recognition as a robust alternative.
 Instead of images, it analyzes bioacoustic signatures produced by insect wingbeats and stridulation, enabling detection even in:<br>
 ✅ Low-light environments 🌙<br>
 ✅ Dense vegetation 🌿<br>
 ✅ Nocturnal settings 🕷️<br>
 ✅ Camouflage-heavy conditions 🟢<br>

-The system was developed as an end-to-end ML pipeline — from dataset creation and feature engineering to model evaluation and deployment — with a strong emphasis on practicality and real-world usability with an ultimate aim of actual field deployment.<br>
+The system was developed as an end-to-end ML pipeline — from dataset creation and feature engineering to model evaluation and deployment — with a strong emphasis on practicality, real-world usability and with an ultimate aim of actual field deployment.<br>

 ## Features 📖✨